 - 3.1.
-IWA considers that there is untapped potential for transfer of freight to inland waterways but that this is constrained in the UK by a number of barriers, including: - lack of appropriate continuing development of waterway infrastructure, for example, raising bridge headrooms to facilitate use of container barges - lack of operational experience in many types of industry, where transport managers are unfamiliar with processes, availability and costs, so rarely consider waterborne transport as an option; - lack of knowledge about water-freight operational issues in some navigation authorities; - inadequate promotion of waterborne freight as a modern transport mode; - lack of immediate availability of suitable vessels or trained crew in some cases; - a planning system that does not adequately take account of waterway freight transport infrastructure needs at national, regional or local levels; - the lack of co-ordination between Government departments on waterborne freight transport matters, where Defra is responsible for supporting waterways managed by the
+IWA considers that there is untapped potential for transfer of freight to inland waterways but that this is constrained in the UK by a number of barriers, including: - a lack of wharves at which cargo handling, storage and waterside manufacture/value added operations can take place; - with regard to consenting planning applications involving inland waterways freight infrastructure and wharves, the inability of the UK's planning system to operate within time frames that permit businesses to take advantage of water freight opportunities; - lack of appropriate continuing development of waterway infrastructure, for example, raising bridge headrooms to facilitate use of container barges and increasing lock sizes to facilitate the use of larger, more cost-effective and environmentally friendly vessels; - lack of operational experience in many types of industry, where transport managers are unfamiliar with processes, availability and costs, so rarely consider waterborne transport as an option; - lack of knowledge about inland water-freight operational issues in some navigation authorities; - inadequate promotion by Government and Government bodies of waterborne freight transport as a modern, environmentally desirable, transport mode; - excessive costs associated with vessels using some infrastructure; - a planning system that does not adequately take account of waterway freight transport infrastructure needs at national, regional or local levels; - the lack of co-ordination between Government departments on waterborne freight transport matters, where the Department for Environment, Fisheries and Rural Affairs (Defra) is

-7 Department for Environment, Food and Rural Affairs (2000) Waterways for Tomorrow.
+6 Department for Environment, Food and Rural Affairs (2000) Waterways for Tomorrow.

-8 Department for Transport and Department for Environment, Food and Rural Affairs (2005) Planning For Freight on Inland Waterways.
+7 Association of Inland Navigation Authorities (2005) Planning For Freight on Inland Waterways.
 Report commissioned by the Association of Inland Navigation Authorities for DfT and Defra.

-9 Department for Transport (2011) National Policy Statement for Ports

-Canal and River Trust, the Environment Agency and the Broads Authority, the Department for Transport is responsible for shipping and freight grants and the Department of Communities and Local Government is responsible for planning.
+8 Department for Transport (2012) National Policy Statement for Ports responsible for supporting waterways managed by the Canal and River Trust, the Environment Agency and the Broads Authority, the Department for Transport (DfT) is responsible for shipping and freight grants and the Department for Levelling Up, Housing and Communities (DLUHC) is responsible for planning;

-- 3.2.
+- some water freight infrastructure being in the hands of private companies with little or no interest in the development of inland waterways freight; - commercial waterways operated by Canal and River Trust falling under the responsibility of an inappropriate Government department, namely Defra, when use of these waterways for freight transport should be the responsibility of the DfT. - 3.2.
 Land availability and planning constraints continue to be a major constraint on development of inland waterway freight transport, especially in urban areas, where there is often pressure from planners and developers to use waterside sites for more lucrative housing developments and freight wharves are seen as bad-neighbour industries and a source of planning blight.
-Some wharves on the Thames have been safeguarded, such that there is a presumption for use for freight, and this approach is being considered in other areas - 3.3.
+Some wharves on the Thames have been safeguarded, such that there is a presumption for use for freight and this approach is being considered in other areas.
+Where this is done, safeguarding for port related activities or water freight activities must be clearly stated and such use must take priority over all other uses of safeguarded facilities.
+All safeguarded wharves and facilities must be afforded outline planning consent for use in connection with water freight activity. - 3.3.
 IWA policies set out below aim to remove such barriers and encourage modal shift of freight from road to water.